Amagon96/expenser-client/README.md

 As a user I want to capture my expenses information, including.

-Short name/description, amount and date.
+✅Short name/description, amount and date.

 Optionally I want to be able to categorize each expense

-As a user I want view a list of all my expenses by day, week and month.
+✅As a user I want view a list of all my expenses by day, week and month.

-As a user I want filter my expenses by name, category and date.
+✅As a user I want filter my expenses by name, category and date.

 As a user I want find expenses less or greater than certain amount